Coyle Girelli: Your Vegas 2005–2011

-The Chevin 2011-2015
+The Chevin 2011–2015

 In 2010, Girelli founded British alternative band The Chevin together with former Your Vegas bandmates Langford, Steel and Taylor.
 Girelli wrote and produced debut release The Champion EP released on Fierce Panda in the UK.
 He also wrote debut album Borderland produced by American producer Noah Shain.

 Lead single "Champion" along with several other of his songs from album Borderland have appeared in films, trailers, commercials, computer games and television shows across the globe, including "Champion" on the FIFA 13 soundtrack.

 The band toured extensively across North America and Europe, including tours with Franz Ferdinand, White Lies, Airborne Toxic Event and The Pigeon Detectives and festival appearances at Firefly Music Festival, T In The Park, Lollapalooza, SXSW Music Festival, Live at Leeds, Camden Crawl, The Great Escape Festival and Bingley Music Live.

 Girelli made several network television appearances with The Chevin including on the Late Show with David Letterman and on Conan.

 After a hiatus from 2014, The Chevin began releasing new music in summer 2019 with singles "Under The Thunder" and "Big Machine."

 Songwriting

 Girelli writes songs and produces for many other major label recording artists and his releases include BTS, Macklemore, Westlife, Daisy the Great, Robin Schulz, Echosmith, Sister Sparrow & The Dirty Birds, Spencer Ludwig, Alex Winston, The Movielife, Story Untold, Peking Duk, Rozes, Sam Feldt, Asher Roth, and Arty.
 He has collaborated with songwriters including Linda Perry, Mac Davis, The Stereotypes, LP, Scott Harris, Amy Allen (songwriter), Dan Nigro and Sterling Fox.

 He appeared on stage with Peking Duk as a guest vocalist several times including performances at Lollapalooza and Electric Zoo and their 2018 US and European tours.

 In 2015, Girelli composed music for short film Shaded Reflections which was selected for the Cannes Film Festival and the Manhattan Film Festival where he won the award for 'Best Original Song'.

 In 2016, Girelli founded a New York City based independent record label called Honey Lemon Records.
 He has released several New York based artists on the label including French singer Livia Blanc and The Dawn of MAY.

+He co-founded CAC Music Publishing in 2023.
+The company has a catalog of over 27,000 songs and a roster of hundreds of writers.